Uptaker/blogtastic/README.md

 # Blogtastic

-Open-source, self-hosted blogging platform for individuals
+Open-source, self-hosted blogging platform for individuals. **In progress**

 ---
 #### Technologies: